 Shiqiu Liu is a PhD candidate in Art History.
 Her research focuses on artworks produced for the non-Chinese people during the Yuan dynasty in China (1271-1368) and the exchange and adaptation between Chinese art and art from Central and West Asia in the 14th century.

 Cynthia Pereira is a PhD candidate in Art History.
 She is working towards a thesis on Hans Memling's "Man of Sorrows in the Arms of the Virgin" at the NGV.

 Samantha Happe is a PhD candidate in Art History.
 She is researching the role of the gift in negotiating power and expressing dynamic foreign policies between France and Persia in the eighteenth century.

 Russell Goulburne is the Dean of the Faculty of Arts.
 He has published and taught extensively on major figures in French intellectual culture of the 17th and 18th centuries, including Voltaire, Diderot and Rousseau.
 His research interests include the history of the book and textual editing, and reception of classical antiquity in early modern France.

 French & Spanish

 Veronique Duche is the A.R.
 Chisholm Chair of French Studies.
 Her research and publication record centres on French literature in the Renaissance, in particular on novels translated from Spanish.
 She is recognised as one of the leading experts on the history of translation in fifteenth- and sixteenth-century France.
 She also has a strong interest in rare books and history of the book.

-Andrea Rizzi is an Australian Research Council Future Fellow (2014-2018).
-His project as Future Fellow is on The Power of the translator: a new history of cultural change and communication.
+Andrea Rizzi is Cassamarca Associate Professor In Italian Studies.
+His project as an ARC Future Fellow was on The Power of the translator: a new history of cultural change and communication.
 Andrea also works on scribal and print cultures of early modern Italy, the agency of vernacular translators in Renaissance Europe, intentional anonymity in early modern literature, and the violent language of humanism.